tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/内容审核/文档审核/提交文档审核任务_intl_en.md

-## Feature Description
+## Overview

 This API is used to submit a file moderation job.
 The file moderation feature is async.
-You can submit a job to moderate your files, and then use the API for [querying file moderation job result](https://intl.cloud.tencent.com/document/product/1045/52122) or [file moderation callback content](https://intl.cloud.tencent.com/document/product/1045/52123) to query the moderation results.
+You can submit a job to moderate your files, and then use the API for [Querying File Moderation Job Result](https://intl.cloud.tencent.com/document/product/1045/52122) or [File Moderation Callback Content](https://intl.cloud.tencent.com/document/product/1045/52123) to query the moderation results.

 >?
 > - Moderate files stored in COS.
 > - Moderate files at URLs of a third-party cloud storage vendor.

+- Automatically detect files and recognize non-compliant content in OCR and image recognition dimensions by converting file pages into images based on the deep learning technology.
+- Get the detection results by setting the callback address `Callback` or calling the `DescribeAuditingTextJob` API as described in [Querying File Moderation Job Result](https://intl.cloud.tencent.com/document/product/1045/52122).
+- Recognize various non-compliant scenes, including pornographic, illegal, and advertising information.
+- [Customize moderation policies](https://intl.cloud.tencent.com/document/product/1045/52107) based on different business scenarios.

+## Billing Description
+File moderation fees include:
+- File page moderation: Based on the file-to-image conversion capability, a file is converted into multiple images by page for moderation, and then the text content is recognized through the image OCR technology.
+The moderation fees are the same as those of image moderation.
+- File-to-image conversion: Corresponding [file-to-image conversion fees](https://intl.cloud.tencent.com/document/product/1045/49490) will be incurred.
+- Each moderation scene is billed separately.
+For example, if you choose to moderate **one file** in two scenes involving pornography and advertising, you will be charged **twice**.
+- Calling the API will incur image moderation fees and COS read request fees as described in [Request Fees](https://intl.cloud.tencent.com/document/product/436/40100).
+- If the files are stored in COS STANDARD_IA storage class, calling the moderation API will incur STANDARD_IA data retrieval fees as described in [Data Retrieval Fees](https://intl.cloud.tencent.com/document/product/436/40097).
+- Image moderation is not supported for objects stored in the ARCHIVE or DEEP ARCHIVE storage classes.
+To moderate these objects, you first need to restore them as instructed in [POST Object restore](https://intl.cloud.tencent.com/document/product/436/12633).

+## Restrictions
+The input file cannot exceed 200 MB in size or 5,000 pages.
->- Currently supported input file types include:
+Currently, file types supported for moderation include:
->  - Presentation files: PPTX, PPT, POT, POTX, PPS, PPSX, DPS, DPT, PPTM, POTM, PPSM.
+- Presentation files: PPTX, PPT, POT, POTX, PPS, PPSX, DPS, DPT, PPTM, POTM, PPSM.
->  - Text files: DOC, DOT, WPS, WPT, DOCX, DOTX, DOCM, DOTM.
+- Text files: DOC, DOT, WPS, WPT, DOCX, DOTX, DOCM, DOTM.
->  - Spreadsheet files: XLS, XLT, ET, ETT, XLSX, XLTX, CSV, XLSB, XLSM, XLTM, ETS.
+- Spreadsheet files: XLS, XLT, ET, ETT, XLSX, XLTX, CSV, XLSB, XLSM, XLTM, ETS.
+A spreadsheet file may be split into multiple pages, with multiple images generated.
->  - PDF files.
+- PDF files.
->   - Other files: TXT, LOG, HTM, HTML, LRC, C, CPP, H,  ASM, S, JAVA, ASP, BAT, BAS, PRG, CMD, RTF, XML.
+- Other files: TXT, LOG, HTM, HTML, LRC, C, CPP, H, ASM, S, JAVA, ASP, BAT, BAS, PRG, CMD, RTF, XML.
->- A spreadsheet file may be split into multiple pages, with multiple images generated.
->- The input file size cannot exceed 200 MB.
->- The number of pages in the input file cannot exceed 5,000.
-><span id=1></span>
->- Customize moderation policies based on different business scenarios as instructed in [Setting Moderation Policy](https://intl.cloud.tencent.com/document/product/1045/52107).
->

 ## SDK Recommendation

 CI SDK provides complete capabilities of demo, automatic integration, and signature calculation.
 You can easily and quickly call APIs through the SDK.
 For more information, see [SDK Overview](https://intl.cloud.tencent.com/document/product/1045/45578).

 ## Request